-Demonstrating bulk reverse passive DNS lookup with PowerShell for IT security | Reverse IP/DNS API | WhoisXML API
+Demonstrating bulk reverse passive DNS lookup with PowerShell for IT security | Reverse IP API | WhoisXML API

 Demonstrating bulk reverse passive DNS lookup with PowerShell for IT security investigations: the case of the Phorphiex botnet